nytimes/three-story-controls/docs/three-story-controls.pathpointscontrols.md

 ## Remarks

-Note: CSS property `touch-action: none` will probably be needed on listener element See [PathPointsControlsProps](./three-story-controls.pathpointscontrolsprops.md) for all properties that can be passed to the constructor.
+Note: CSS property `touch-action: none` will probably be needed on listener element.

+See [PathPointsControlsProps](./three-story-controls.pathpointscontrolsprops.md) for all properties that can be passed to the constructor.
+See [PathPointMarker](./three-story-controls.pathpointmarker.md) for POI properties See [UpdatePOIsEvent](./three-story-controls.updatepoisevent.md) and [ExitPOIsEvent](./three-story-controls.exitpoisevent.md) for emitted event signatures.

 ## Example